Mavis-H/onemillion_replica/README.md

 - App provide seller address & move item from sell listing to pending transaction book(PTB)

-- Customer send certain MHP to seller address
+- Customer sends certain MHP to seller address

 - Customer upload transaction receipt hash(unique) inside 15 mins

-- Exceeding time will result in purchase failed
+- Exceeding time will result in purchasing failed

-- backend check transaction on chain blocks from fullnode(lightnode, archivenode)
+- Backend check transaction on chain blocks from fullnode(lightnode, archivenode)

 #### Other Settings:
 - utility.py:
 	- is_dev = True: activate log; False: deactivate
 - consts.py: important value
-- test.py: insert large amount of test records
 - PTB is stored in cache because the state only last at most 15mins(time limit can be modified).
-PTB will be refreshed if server down (we assume the server will keep running).
+PTB will be refreshed if server is down (we assume the server will keep running).
+If a user terminates the purchase process before time runs out, the related transaction in PTB will be force cleared.